matt-sd-watson/beernanza/README.md

 Therefore, it is always more advantageous to find a match faster than slower!

 ![Image description](https://github.com/matt-sd-watson/beernanza/blob/master/beernanza/screenshot/score_list.png)
+### Score tracking enables the viewer to save and view key game session statistics.

 For each session, there is the possibility to save the player’s score (note that in two-player mode, only the highest score in saved).
 From the in-game window, selecting "Save the highest score" will allow for the user to input a user name, which saves with their